How to Tell If Drywall Has Water Damage: Complete Diagnosis Guide for Homeowners

 Situations That Require Professional Assistance

-- Large sections of drywall affected
+- Large sections of drywall are affected

 - Moisture readings remain elevated after drying